duracelltomi/gtm4wp/readme.txt

 * Fixed: WooCommerce checkout steps after page load did not include products in the cart
 * Fixed: checkout step events for payment mode and shipping type not always fired
 * Fixed: the CMD on Mac will be treated just like the Ctrl key on Windows while processing the product click event in the WooCommerce integration (thy for luzinis)
+* Fixed: add currencyCode to every ecommerce action in WooCommerce integration
 * Fixed: possible cross site scripting vulnerability if site search tracking was enabled due to not properly escaped referrer url tracking
 * Changed: code cleanup in WooCommerce integration